 “Paint My Panda” is a small arts organisation run by artist Claire Rye.
-She is currently based in Wellington, NZ but we are still operating with great artists in the UK and elsewhere.

 In the meantime I hope you enjoy browsing the site.

 Community engagement art projects made with various groups and abilities

 Artwork commissioned by individuals and companies

 Claire at Paint my Panda worked on a wall piece as part of the Pocket Places Peckham project for Sustrans the sustainable transport charity.
 We were very keen to engage the local community in the work so that they had ownership of the environment that was a well used but often dangerous cut through.
 Claire was fantastic with adults and children alike, helping them to contribute to the artwork in a way that produced a relevant and beautiful final image, she also provided us with a panel of her own work in her inimitable style.
 I would highly recommend Claire for her warmth and approachability and of course as the talented artist that she is.

 Claire builds great rapport with the young people.
 They get straight down to work, researching designs; then exploring their design skills on t-shirts, baseball caps, canvases and the wall itself.
 Watermans car park has been transformed as a result, and the designs are always vibrant, colourful and stimulating.

 'Claire has been a regular arts facilitator for Feltham Arts for 6 years.
 Her work for us varies from one off workshops to short residencies.
 She delivers our school holiday children's arts and crafts programme for children 7-12 years at a number of outreach venues.
 She has worked in co operation with a range of artists from different disciplines, most recently she worked with a drama teacher to produce a shadow puppet theatre show of The Wizard of Oz.
 Claire is a very versatile and popular artist with both our partners and the children and young people she provides workshops to.
 Her ability to transform spaces and places is really magical.